What are core beliefs, and why do they matter?

-The second is understanding from where they came.
-When did we first think about ourselves, or the world, or others, in a particular way?
+The second is understanding where they came from.
+When did we first think about ourselves, the world, or others in a particular way?
 Which experiences contributed to shaping these beliefs?
-Which people in our families may hold similar opinions?
+Who in our family may hold similar opinions?

 The third step entails challenging these beliefs.
-This includes a deliberate attempt at cognitive restructuring, identifying the cognitive distortions that are at work in our ANTs, and patiently amassing evidence that contradicts our beliefs until we can accept they no longer serve us and let them go.
-(Burns, 1980)
+This includes a deliberate attempt at cognitive restructuring, identifying the cognitive distortions that are at work in our ANTs, and patiently amassing evidence that contradicts our beliefs until we can accept that they no longer serve us and let them go (Burns, 1980).

 The following four worksheets are particularly helpful tools for challenging negative beliefs:

 - Increasing Awareness of Cognitive Distortions encourages us to become more aware of our negative thoughts and unproductive beliefs and to identify common patterns of bias in our cognitions.
-It includes a helpful list of classic cognitive distortions (Burns, 1980; & David, Lynn, & Ellis, 2010).
+It includes a helpful list of classic cognitive distortions (Burns, 1980; & David et al., 2010).

 Comprehensive List of Core Beliefs

-- Even my best efforts are not good enough, and
+- Even my best efforts are not good enough.

 - Once someone knows me, they’ll lose interest.